open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 On Your Network: http://172.16.17.4:3001
 ```

+5\.
+By default, React launches in your machine's default browser.
+However for best experience, navigate to the page using a Chrome web browser.

 >**Note:** You do not need to stop the application again.
 It will update and refresh automatically as you make code changes.

 <br>